 The Australian Tax Office (ATO) is the principal revenue collection agency for the government of Australia.
 See www.ato.gov.au.

 A Backcharge is an amount of money that a buyer holds back from a seller to recover any costs incurred as a consequence of the seller performing incomplete or defective work.
-For example, an Owner might bill a backcharge to a Head Contractor (GC) for site clean-up or a GC might bill a backcharge to a subcontractor for property damage.
+For example, an Owner might bill a backcharge to a Head Contractor (HC) for site clean-up or a HC might bill a backcharge to a subcontractor for property damage.

 Ball In Court